The complementary of CTAO, direct detection and collider searches for dark matter in Effective Field Theories and Simplified models: Experimental constraints on dark matter models

 \subsection{Constraints from Xenon1T and LZ experiments}

-We implement the 2018 Xenon1T~\cite{aprile2018dark} and 2024 LUX-ZEPLIN (LZ)~\cite{aalbers2024dark} direct detection constraints via the re-casting of the zero momentum WIMP-nucleon (neutron in the case of SD) cross-sections $\sigma_{SI}/\sigma_{SD}$ \cite{XENON:2018voc}.
-The expressions used to perform the re-casting depend on the nature of the interaction, \textit{i.e}, EFT or simplified model and the effective operator (S,P,V,A).
+We extract the 2018 Xenon1T~\cite{aprile2018dark} and 2024 LUX-ZEPLIN (LZ)~\cite{aalbers2024dark} direct detection constraints on the zero momentum WIMP-nucleon (neutron in the case of SD) scattering cross-sections $\sigma_{SI}/\sigma_{SD}$ versus dark matter mass.
+The expressions used to recast these limits into EFT and simplified model parameters depend on the EFT/simplified model framework and on the effective operator nature (S,P,V,A).
+This recasting procedure makes use of the publicly available \texttt{DDCalc} code~\cite{GAMBIT:2021rlp}.

 Of primary concern in this study is the change in the direct detection constraints arising from the updated assumptions on local astrophysical parameters that are relevant for direct detection.
 In order to correctly account for the scaling of these limits in light of the Fire-2 simulations, we extract the minimum and maximum 3D velocity dispersions from the Fire-2 simulations and re-calculate the associated direct detection limit with \texttt{DDCalc}~\cite{GAMBIT:2021rlp} under the assumption that changes to the associated local DM density $\rho_\text{loc}$ and velocity dispersion $\sigma_{3D}$ from the Fire-2 simulations will scale the collaboration limits similarly to using the full extended Poisson likelihood function utilised by the XENON collaboration~\cite{XENON:2024xgd}.
 We then estimate the multiplicative difference between the official direct detection limit and that produced by \texttt{DDCalc} with the updated Fire-2 astrophysical parameters, and use this factor to adjust the rescaled collaboration limits.